powersync-ja/powersync-js/packages/react-native/README.md

 Watched queries can be used with either a callback response or Async Iterator response.

-Watched queries using the async iterator response format require support for Async Iterators.
+Watched queries using the Async Iterator response format require support for Async Iterators.

 Expo apps currently require polyfill and Babel plugins in order to use this functionality.